sdc-china/IDA-doc/index.md

 10. As a tester, I want to run a test script with multiple test data, so I can reduce my testing effort and make test cases reusable and increase the test coverage.

 ### Ops Team:

+The user stories are as below:

 1. As a BPM Administrator, I want to be notified upon the status change or abnormal execution time of specific services that could help me take immediate actions on any outage.
 2. As a BPM Administrator, I want to manipulate the in-flight instances more efficiently to do the run-time debug to fix the issues reported by business users easily.

 ### CICD Pipeline

+The user stories are as below:

 1. As a Deployer, I want to construct an automatic release process to deliver the BPM releases more frequently and also in good quality.
 2. As a Deployer, I want to deploy my BPM application in TEST env through creating a snapshot or one-click to make it available for testing.
 3. As a Deployer, I want to be notified when a deployment is finished that could remind me to take action when the deployment fails.